hardronix122/cutpack/README.md

 + `-v` - Verbose

 ### Extraction:
-`cutpack -x -i somecutscene.cut.xbx -o outputdirectory`
+`cutpack -x -i somecutscene.cut.xbx -t data/checksum_table.txt -o outputdirectory`

 `-o` is optional, cutscene will be extracted into the directory with the same name if not specified

 Example: somecutscene.cut.xbx -> comecutscene.cut.xbx_data

 ### Pack:
 `cutpack -p -i outputdirectory -o somecutscene.cut.xbx`

 Specifying output is mandatory for pack action

 (I don't want to spawn lots of garbage which goes like scene.cut.xbx_data.cut.xbx lmao)

+# Checksum tables
+Checksum tables are basically maps that turn hexadecimal 32-bit unsigned integer values of crc32 hashes back into text.
+They are used to get the file formats and names back.
+Yup, that's it... -w-

 # Building